ben-z/free-sidecar/README.md

 ![Free Sidecar](docs/free-sidecar.png)

-4. Click `Enable` to enable sidecar for the device:
+4. Click `Enable` to enable sidecar for the corresponding device.
+This will modify the `SidecarCore` that you've selected in step 3 (you will be replacing the system `SidecarCore` with this file in step 7):
     - Run `sysctl hw.model` in Terminal to find out your mac model.
 For iPad model, go [here](https://everymac.com/ultimate-mac-lookup/).
 ![Click Enable](docs/click-enable.png)